Hafiz Uddin Ahmad: International

-He was selected for the Pakistan national football team in 1967 during test series against Saudi Arabia, and the same year he played in the 1968 AFC Asian Cup qualification in Burma, and the 1967 RCD Cup in Dacca.
+He was selected for the Pakistan national team in 1967 during a test series against Saudi Arabia, and the same year he played in the 1968 AFC Asian Cup qualification in Burma, and the 1967 RCD Cup in Dacca.
 He also played against the touring American club Dallas Tornado in 1967.

 In March 1968, he played in test matches against Soviet club FC Kairat in home venue, and the next year he featured against CSKA Moscow during their tour to Pakistan in February 1969.
-The same year he participated in the 1969 Friendship Cup in Iran, and the 1969 RCD Cup in Turkey.
+The same year he participated in the 1969 Friendship Cup in Iran and the 1969 RCD Cup in Turkey.

 He last featured at the 1970 RCD Cup as vice-captain behind Qadir Bakhsh, and captained the national team in an exhibition match against Bandar-e Pahlavi after the finalisation of the tournament, which ended in a 4–2 victory.

+Sprinting

+He was the fastest man in East Pakistan in the three seasons of 1964, 1965 and 1966.
+He won gold medals in the 100 and 200 meters in record timings.

 Military career

 Pakistan Army

-While playing for the Pakistan and Mohammedan football teams, In 1967, Ahmed was inspired to join the Pakistan Army by the General Secretary of the Pakistan Football Federation, Major Mohammad Hossain Malik.
+While playing for the Pakistan and Mohammedan football teams in 1967, Ahmad was inspired to join the Pakistan Army by the general secretary of the Pakistan Football Federation, Major Malik Muhammad Husain.
 Ahmed applied to join the army's Education Corps but later shifted to infantry and was commissioned in 1968 in the 1st East Bengal Regiment (the Senior Tigers).
 He was trained at the Pakistan Military Academy in Kakul, Abbottabad.
 After being commissioned, he continued his career as a football player and participated in many tournaments.
-After the 1970 Bhola cyclone, he as a captain, with Bravo Company, engaged in relief work at Galachipa, Patuakhali.
+After the 1970 Bhola cyclone, he, as a captain with Bravo Company, engaged in relief work at Galachipa, Patuakhali.